Install CloudBees CD/RO within Kubernetes

 You can also create a secret key with the corresponding data.
 Use the following command to create a cbcd-analytics-certificates secret key:

---set dois.certificates.existingSecret=cbcd-analytics-certificates
+--set analytics.certificates.existingSecret=cbcd-analytics-certificates

 If the recommended configuration is not suitable for your environment, CloudBees CD/RO also supports the following alternative certificate sets: